Phi Brain: Puzzle of God: Anime

 The anime series by Sunrise began airing on NHK-Educational from October 2, 2011.
 The series uses two pieces of theme music, an opening theme and an ending theme.
 The opening theme is "Brain Diver" by May'n, while the ending theme is "Hologram" (ホログラム, Horoguramu) by Natsumi Kiyoura.
 The anime has been licensed in North America by Sentai Filmworks and they streamed the series on The Anime Network.
 The series began releasing on DVD and Blu-ray Disc from March 26, 2013.
-A second season aired between April 8, 2012 and September 23, 2012.
+A second season aired between April 8, 2012, and September 23, 2012.
 The opening theme is "Now or Never" by Nano whilst the ending theme is "Super Step" (スーパーステップ, Sūpā Suteppu) by Ammoflight.
 For the third season, the opening theme is "Destiny" by neko while the ending theme is "Say Yeah!" by the Genius Terrace Set consisting of Shintarō Asanuma, Kaori Shimizu, Jun Fukuyama, Kouki Miyata and Satsuki Yukino. "diamond secret" by Raetsel (Minori Chihara) is used as the ending theme in season 3, episode 9.
 Two insert songs are used in the first season.

 Manga

-A manga adaptation illustrated by Yoshiki Togawa began serialization in Kadokawa Shoten's Newtype Ace magazine from November 11, 2011 to December 2011.
-A Comic Anthology was released on March 24, 2012.
-It ran for three volumes.
+A manga adaptation illustrated by Haruo Ueno was serialized in Kodansha's Weekly Shonen Magazine magazine from April 27 to October 12, 2011, and was collected in three volumes.
+Another manga, illustrated by Yoshiki Togawa, began serialization in Newtype Ace on November 11, 2011.
+A comic anthology was released on March 24, 2012.